 It is commonly said that small businesses are the backbone of the economy.
 Well, small businesses are important, but so are large businesses.
-In fact, large commercial businesses, otherwise termed “big business,” account for a slim 0.3 per cent of all businesses in Canada, and yet they still manage to employ close to 10 per cent of Canada’s total work force.
+In fact, large commercial businesses, otherwise termed “big business,” account for a slim 0.3 percent of all businesses in Canada, and yet they still manage to employ close to 10 percent of Canada’s total workforce.
 That’s a pretty significant impact on the economy.

 We’ve already seen what can happen when an economy like Alberta’s starts to lose the revenue of its big businesses—and the business doesn’t even have to close to create a serious impact on the economy.
 Simply experiencing enough of a slow-down that it has to start laying off employees is enough to cause damage to both the business and the marketplace around it.
 That’s why following strategies to keep costs low (like finding cheap energy rates for businesses) is so important—even for the big businesses that are perceived to have enough revenue coming in to cover those costs.